Kim leads Levito at Four Continents skating championships

-Yelim Kim breezed through a near-flawless short program to build the slimmest of leads over 15-year-old American Isabeau Levito on Thursday night at the Four Continents Figure Skating Championships.
+Yelim Kim breezed through a near-flawless short program to build the slimmest of leads over 15-year-old American rival Isabeau Levito on Thursday night at the Four Continents Figure Skating Championships in Colorado Springs, Colorado.

-The 20-year-old from South Korea, performing to the moody piano piece ”Mercy,” was fluid through an opening triple lutz-triple toe loop before landing a double axel and triple flip.
-When her score of 72.84 points was read inside the Broadmoor World Arena in Colorado Springs, Colorado, Kim clapped her hands and pumped her fists in delight.
+The 20-year-old from South Korea, performing to the moody piano piece “Mercy,” was fluid through an opening triple lutz-triple toe loop before landing a double axel and triple flip.
+When her score of 72.84 points was read inside Broadmoor World Arena, Kim first expressed surprise, then clapped her hands and pumped her fists in delight.

-”I was so, so nervous before,” she said, ”but I did an almost clean program and I am happy about that.”
+“I was so, so nervous before,” Kim said, “but I did an almost clean program and I am happy about that.”

 Levito was second with 71.50 points, and she would have been within a point of the lead if not for a point deduction for a time violation.
 South Korea’s Chaeyeon Kim was third, followed by Americans Amber Glenn and Bradie Tennell.